 They only charge one service fee per issue.
 That means I only get charged once if numerous contractors need to be called.
 Also, I don’t get charged a service call for the same issue within thirty days, so if it isn’t fixed properly the first time, I don’t get charged again.

 A home warranty is not a traditional part of closing costs, but a good realtor will give you the information you need for a home warranty when you chose to buy a home.
-You can usually wrap the cost of it into closing costs for the first year.
+You can usually wrap the cost of it into closing costs for the first year – but there is no requirement to do so.

-You can also negotiate to have the seller pay for the first year’s cost.
+You can negotiate to have the seller pay for the first year’s cost.
 Lot’s of sellers will agree to show good faith in the condition of the house that they are selling.
+But they don’t have to.
+You can also chose to buy one at closing, and chose to continue with it every year.

 A home warranty isn’t the right fit for everyone.
 However, if you finished reading this and thought – yes, I need a home warranty!
 Check out Choice Home Warranty.
 Their gold plan covers just about everything that you might need, but they also offer custom options for special circumstances (septic tanks, spas, etc.).
 The peace of mind is often worth the price.